rerun-io/rerun/CODE_STYLE.md

 We format comments `// Like this`, and `//not like this`.

-When importing a `trait` to use it's trait methods, do this: `use Trait as _;`.
+When importing a `trait` to use its trait methods, do this: `use Trait as _;`.
 That lets the reader know why you imported it, even though it seems unused.

 When intentionally ignoring a `Result`, prefer `foo().ok();` over `let _ = foo();`.
 The former shows what is happening, and will fail to compile if `foo`:s return type ever changes.